Getting started with Podaris

 - Your projects will be "open source": visible to the world, and may be copied by anyone.

-- Certain features, such as custom layer properties custom map overlays, and audio/video chat are not enabled.
+- Certain features, such as custom layer properties and audio/video chat are not enabled.

-(Note that all of these settings can be changed at any time.)
+(Note: all of these settings can be changed after the project’s creation.)